 Both Proposition 65 under the California Safe Drinking Water & Toxic Enforcement Act 1986 and REACH under the EU Regulation enforce conditions and/or restrictions on the use of harmful chemical additives that are hazardous to health and the environment (eg. cause cancer, birth defects, reproductive harm, bio-accumulative).
 In order to provide an all-round protection to glove users, LOW DERMA™ Technology enhanced nitrile examination gloves is complied with and will continue to comply to such regulations.

 The United States Food & Drugs Administration (U.S. FDA) labelling requires products that underwent additional clinical test (Modified Draize-95 Test) to be labelled as ‘Low Dermatitis Potential’(test subject demonstrated reduced potential for sensitising users to chemical additives).
 Although the product is essentially ‘accelerator-free’, U.S. FDA guidelines specify ‘accelerator-free’ as misbranding.
+'Accelerator-free' is not accurate because it is not possible to absolutely and reliably assure that there is an absence of accelerators in the medical product.
 LOW DERMA™ enhanced nitrile gloves have been shown to fulfill all the requirements set forth in the 510(k) Premarket Notification and become the first to be granted by U.S. FDA on ‘Low Dermatitis Potential’.
 Thus, this modern LOW DERMA™ Technology becomes the solution to rectify glove-induced skin sensitivity faced by countless professionals, safeguarding their profession in the long term.

 The most commonly done allergic tests are skin tests.
 A small amount of suspected allergens are put on skin to observe for any sign of reaction.
 The suspected allergens may be taped to the skin (Patch test) or they may be applied via a small prick to the skin (Prick test).
 Doctors normally use Patch Test to conduct allergic test on patients. (small skin surface will be exposed to the types of allergens present in the patch, that potentially induce allergic reactions).
 The patch will remain on the skin for two days and doctors will then check for signs of skin reactions under the patch to decide if further test is required.
 Please note that different country may term the test or have test methods that varied from the above.